 At Zepel, we’re just getting started with tackling this problem.

-But if you’re looking for a tool that lets you streamline your product development efforts, lets you minimize unnecessary overheads and side-effects of a rigid process, you should give Zepel a shot!
+If you’re looking for a tool that lets you streamline your product development efforts, lets you minimize unnecessary overheads and side-effects of a rigid process, you should give Zepel a shot!

 Level up your product development process.